How to submit your entry

 Entry form -- You will be prompted to complete a form providing information about your news organization and the entry, including a brief sentence describing the entry.

 Uploading items -- The entry form offers multiple slots for uploading the components of your entry as PDFs and images, and for submitting URLs for video and other multimedia content.
 You will be asked to select a journalism category for your entry from a dropdown menu.
 The entry site will then allow you to place the items of your entry into a series of slots, with the number of available slots determined by the category you selected (20 for Public Service, 10 for Breaking News, etc.).
 Within each slot, you must choose whether to upload a PDF (one story per slot) or an image, or to submit a URL (video and interactive media only).
 After adding material to a slot, click on "add another item."
 A new slot will open, and so on, until the limit of items for the category has been reached.
-An additional slot will be available for any supplemental material.
+One additional slot will be available for any supplemental material.

 Publication date -- The date should accompany each submitted item, including video.
 You may add the date in the “label” slot on the upload page.